Five things you might not know about orzo (but really should):

 If you’re the kind of cook with a basic herb and veggie garden (even a simple box garden setup), you’ll be able to rip out this easy orzo salad without having to run to the grocery store for any ingredients.
 Substitute or add whatever fresh green herbs you have in abundance (dill is always a great addition).
 Get our Orzo Salad with Tomatoes and Pine Nuts recipe.

 You’ll run across countless variations of this salad (see also: Mediterranean orzo salad) because 1) it’s delicious and 2) orzo has a natural affinity for Greek/Med ingredients like feta, kalamata olives, artichoke hearts, cucumber, and lemon.
 If you want to turn this side dish into a meal, stuff the salad into cored, halved, and steamed yellow or red bell peppers.
-Get the recipe here.
+Get the Greek Orzo Salad recipe.

 You could toss this herb-packed orzo combination with cheap canned tuna and it would impress, but the Barefoot Contessa knows best: oven-roasted, lightly seasoned shrimp make it memorable.
-Get the recipe here.
+Get the Roasted Shrimp and Orzo recipe.

 If you fear the standard, limp-vegetable, mayo-slicked pasta salads of yore, the flavorful crunch and light, punchy dressing in this orzo salad will change the way you think about pasta salad.
 If you’re feeling crazy and have it on hand, substitute olive salad (the stuff you spread on a muffaletta) for the celery and olive.
 It’s the same combination with a few more ingredients (garlic, roasted peppers, giardiniera) that deliver a lot more flavor.
 If you go this route, skip the mint and adjust the seasoning, adding dried oregano or red pepper flakes to taste.
 Get our Celery and Olive Orzo Salad recipe.

 There’s way more to Greek cheese than feta, which you’ll discover when you start using manouri, a semi-soft, tangy fresh sheep’s milk cheese.
 It’s less salty than feta but much creamier, and you’ll find it in most Middle Eastern and Mediterranean markets.
 It’s an outstanding addition to this orzo and eggplant salad.
-Get the recipe here.
+Get the Manouri, Eggplant, and Orzo Salad recipe.

 Although this salad was meant to be served as a warm/room temperature main dish, based on reader comments, we’ll also recommend serving it cold.
 The pop of pomegranate seeds lends a bright, unexpected zip to the salad.
 If you serve this orzo salad cold, taste before serving and adjust the seasonings (salt, pepper, vinegar) – chilling tends to mute the flavor.
 Get our Poached Chicken and Pomegranate Orzo recipe.